Illustration by N. M. Sirett (C)

 Currently reading:

-Exordia by Seth Dickinson, Legends and Lattes by Travis Baldree, A Tale for the Time Being by Ruth Ozeki, Needless Things by Stephen King, Talking As Fast As I Can by Lauren Graham, Notes on a Nervous Planet by Matt Haig, The Hidden Life of Trees by Peter Wohlleben, Phillip Pullman’s Daemon Voices, Ghost Stories by Charles Dickens, The Selected Poems of Emily Dickinson, Maid by Stephanie Land, Normal Women by Philippa Gregory.
+Exordia by Seth Dickinson, The Plant Paradox by Steven.
+R. Gundry, MD, A Tale for the Time Being by Ruth Ozeki, Needless Things by Stephen King, Talking As Fast As I Can by Lauren Graham, The Hidden Life of Trees by Peter Wohlleben, Phillip Pullman’s Daemon Voices, Ghost Stories by Charles Dickens, Maid by Stephanie Land, Normal Women by Philippa Gregory.

 And in case you are wondering – yes, I do reread books too.
 In 2021 I reread Ken Kesey’s One Flew Over the Cuckoo’s Nest and Shirley Jackson’s We Have Always Lived in the Castle numerous times.
 I also reread books when I am teaching LAMDA exams – especially for two subjects in particular: The Speaking of Verse and Prose and Acting.